Space management

 The land registry

 It belongs to the respective local court.
-The legally relevant circumstances of a property, such as ownership and encumbrances, are documented here.
+This is where the legally relevant circumstances of a property are documented, such as ownership and encumbrances.
 Encumbrances can be legal (e.g. right of residence) and factual (e.g. pipeline right) - noted in section II - or financial (e.g. land charge) - noted in section III.

 Information